iodide-project/iodide/docs/authentication-design.md

-The Iodide authentication system is designed to support a number of configurations and scenarios, both as an internal system and as a public web site.
+The Iodide authentication system is designed to support two use cases: an internal system for use by organizations (e.g. Mozilla) and a public web site.
 In either case, it is chiefly designed to delegate authentication and identity access for users to trusted third parties -- Iodide does not hold or manage any credentials itself.

 In the case of a public facing system, no permissions or authentication are required to *view* any resource provided the API.
 This currently includes lists of notebooks, notebooks themselves (and their revisions), and files.
 Write access is currently limited to the user which created the resource.

-On an internal system, read access is also limited to those users authenticated and identified by the system.
+On an internal system, read access is also limited to those users with an authenticated session and/or authentication token.

 There are three ways a user may identify themselves to the Iodide system: